espressif/vscode-esp-idf-extension/README.md

 5. The **Install ESP-MDF** will clone ESP-MDF inside the selected directory and set `idf.espMdfPath` (`idf.espMdfPathWin` in Windows) configuration setting.

-6. The **Install Install ESP-HomeKit-SDK** will clone ESP-HomeKit-SDK inside the selected directory and set `idf.espHomeKitSdkPath` (`idf.espHomeKitSdkPathWin` in Windows) configuration setting.
+6. The **Install ESP-HomeKit-SDK** will clone ESP-HomeKit-SDK inside the selected directory and set `idf.espHomeKitSdkPath` (`idf.espHomeKitSdkPathWin` in Windows) configuration setting.

 7. The **Show Examples Projects** command allows you create a new project using one of the examples in ESP-IDF, ESP-ADF, ESP-Matter, ESP-HomeKit-SDK or ESP-MDF directory if related configuration settings are correctly defined.